imahdio/HTML-Essential-Training/02-Formatting Text/README.md

 condense-to reduce something, such as a speech or piece of writing, in length

+otherwise-in circumstances different from those present or considered

 resort- action

 throwaway-something disposable or used for a short period of time